Support for Children with Big Feelings, Meltdowns, and Emotional Overwhelm

 In your child’s first session, we:

-Spend time listening to your concerns and what daily life
+Spend time listening to your concerns and what daily

-looks like
+life looks like

-Explain what’s going on in clear, everyday language
+Explain what’s happening in clear, non-judgemental language

 Complete a play-based assessment with your child